NVIDIA/aistore/docs/bucket.md

 ListObjects API returns a page of object names and, optionally, their properties (including sizes, access time, checksums, and more), in addition to a token that serves as a cursor, or a marker for the *next* page retrieval.

+When a cluster is rebalancing, the returned list of objects can be incomplete due to objects are being migrated.
+The returned [result](#list-result) has non-zero value(the least significant bit is set to `1`) to indicate that the list was generated when the cluster was unstable.
+To get the correct list, either re-request the list after the rebalance ends or read the list with [the option](#list-options) `SelectMisplaced` enabled.
+In the latter case, the list may contain duplicated entries.

 When using proxy cache (experimental) immutability of a bucket is assumed between subsequent ListObjects request.
 If a bucket has been updated after ListObjects request, a user should call ListObjectsInvalidateCache API to get correct ListObjects results.
 This is the temporary requirement and will be removed in next AIS versions.